 The freelance instructor, who rides all her horses bitless and barefoot, recently finished second in the 1.20-1.30m division of the Emirates Longines national showjumping league, but is equally at home out of the saddle — often ditching her tack all together.

+“I regularly hack out in the desert with just a neck rope,” says Holly.
 “While not all horses will be able to do this, I do think with enough time and patience most horses could be taught to be ridden tackless or bridleless because if you are riding correctly, from your seat and using your body not your hands, your horse should listen for those cues without needing to be told with reins.”

 “Before setting my clients off over fences, I ensure that they are riding their horses straight, into a steady contact from their leg and are able to use their body, seat and legs effectively to control their horses,” Holly explains.
-“Many of my riders are now competing successfully in showjumping, eventing and dressage — for national dressage a snaffle bit is used — and we are now well-known on the competition circuit for our extremely competitive bitless and barefoot team!”
+“Many of my riders are now competing successfully in showjumping, eventing and dressage — for national dressage a snaffle bit is used — and we are now well known on the competition circuit for our extremely competitive bitless and barefoot team!”